 Basically, the avs are distinguished in technical based social engineering (avs with the help of hardware or other technical equipment) and human based social engineering (no tools).
 This differentiation is simple, but also powerful particularly with regard to the countermeasures (technical nature and non-technical).
 It is also similiar to the classification scheme of other researchers.6 7

-The following two sections will be added soon:
+The following two sections will be extended soon:

 Attack vectors and specific countermeasures